N8WM/lethal-com-mods/README.md

 This tutorial assumes you already have Lethal Company installed.
 It is important that you follow the steps in this order.

-0. If you don't have GIT installed on your device, download it through [this link](https://gitforwindows.org) and follow the installation instructions
+0. If you don't have Git installed on your device, download it through [this link](https://gitforwindows.org) and follow the installation instructions

 1. Open the Lethal Company game folder
    - Open the game folder using Steam